Campus Safety

 1

-Lock doors and windows, close shades.
+Lock doors and windows, and close shades.

 • Turn off lights and all electric and gas appliances.

-• Do not admit anyone into the room once
+• Do not admit anyone into the room once the door is locked.

 2